 - Don’t put a collar, harness, leash, or any other item on your beagle (when in the crate)

-For a detailed guide of these do’s and don’ts, read a full list here of our Top Crate Training Tips.
+For more in-depth information on these do’s and don’ts, read a full list here of our Top 24 Crate Training Tips

 How long does it take to Crate Train a Beagle Puppy?

-Crate training a beagle puppy takes time and patience.
+Crate training a beagle puppy can take time and patience.
 For the first two or three nights, you can expect a reasonable amount of whining from them until they understand that the crate is their safe space to rest.